 Housing costs in Huntington Station are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-The education level of Huntington Station citizens is substantially higher than the typical US community, as 30.95% of adults in Huntington Station have at least a bachelor's degree.
+The education level of Huntington Station citizens is very high relative to the national average among all cities (21.84%): 34.26% of adults in Huntington Station have a bachelor's degree or even advanced degree.